BPLIM/Workshops/Guides/03_External_Server/External_Server_Guide.md

 ## Upon access approval

-The User will be able to connect to the external server using `NoMachine` client access: see [Section 8.4](#install_nomachine) for details on installation and use.
+The User will be able to connect to the external server using `NoMachine` client access: see [Download, install and configure NoMachine client](#install_nomachine) for installation and use.

 <!--- one of two possibilities.
   - Browser access (_low performance_): see [Section 8.4](#browser_access) for further details